 1 Teaspoon garlic powder

 Grind all ingredients in the spice mill until well mixed.
-Use this chili powder recipe immediately for best flavor, or store in a small, tightly sealed glass container.
+Use your chili powder immediately for best flavor, or store in a small, tightly sealed glass container.